aturner-epcc/docs-test2/docs/user-guide/scheduler.md

 Here we see the number of nodes in different states.
-For example, 683 nodes are allocated (running jobs), and 214 are idle (available to run jobs).
-Note that long lists of node IDs have been abbreviated with `...`.
+For example, 683 nodes are allocated (running jobs), and 214 are idle (available to run jobs). !!! note that long lists of node IDs have been abbreviated with `...`.

 ### `sbatch`: submitting jobs